zishansami102/CNN-from-Scratch/README.md

 ```

 * Downlad the dataset and copy that to it's corresponding folder(CIFAR-10/MNIST).
-* Move into the required directory and then run the following command to start training model
+* Move into the required directory (/CNN-from-Scratch/MNIST or /CNN-from-Scratch/CIFAR-10) and then run the following command to start training model

 ```
-python run.py
+python train.py
 ```

 Output: